ArnaudBuchholz/gpf-js/doc/tutorials/DEFINE.md

 want.

 It is recommended to define both methods and members in the class definition.
-Even if you can declare add new members within the constructor (or by manipulating instances once created), making them known in the entity definition structure will allow latter optimizations.
+Even if you can declare add members within the constructor (or by manipulating instances once created), making them known in the entity definition structure will allow latter optimizations.